 If you stumble upon bay leaves in the cooked food, just keep them aside before eating.
 Besides being quite strongly flavored, the laurel leaves are leathery in texture and tough to chew and swallow.

 The spice is also used in the preparation of court bouillon.
 Court bullion is readymade preparation made of water, salt, white wine, vegetable aromatics (onion and celery), and flavored with bouquet garni and black pepper.

-Its dried leaves are brewed into an herbal tea.
+Its dried leaves brewed into an herbal tea.

-Bay leaves are added to flavor cuisines such as seafood, poultry, meat, rice (pulov), and vegetable dishes.
+Bay leaves added to flavor cuisines such as seafood, poultry, meat, rice (pulov), and vegetable dishes.

-Bay leaf is used to flavor sweet dishes like sweet breads, custards, creams, etc.
+Bay leaf used to flavor sweet dishes like sweetbreads, custards, and creams.